VinzTeched/vinzteched/README.md

 # Hi there! 👋

-I'm Chibundo Ilonze, a passionate software developer with a love for creating elegant solutions to complex problems.
+I'm Chibundo Ilonze, a passionate software developer with love for creating elegant solutions to complex problems.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools